brennier/hagemu/README.md

 <h1><img align="center" height="75" src="hagemu_logo.png">Hagemu is a GameBoy emulator</h1>

-This is an attempt to write a GameBoy emulator in C99.
+Hagemu is a GameBoy (and GameBoy Color!) emulator written in C99.
 This is a personal project to learn more about computers and emulation.
 SDL3 is used to draw the pixels and handle input.
-Emscripten is used to compile the project into WebAssembly.
-At the moment, this project is still a work in progress.
+The whole project can be compiled into WebAssembly using Emscripten.

 ## You can run this emulator inside your web browser!
 You can try out this emulator in your web browser at this link: https://hagemu.dev/

-Disclaimers:
- - You need to use a keyboard or game controller.
-There is no key remapping or touch screen support at the moment.
- - To run a .gb file, please drag and drop the file directly onto the web page.
+## Supported features
+ - Switching between GB and GBC mode
+ - Touchscreen controls and gamepad support
+ - Accurate audio emulation with audio filtering and dynamic resampling
+ - Built-in custom bootroms
+ - RTC clock support (used in Pokemon Gold/Silver/Crystal)
+ - Most memory bank controllers are supported (MBC1, MBC2, MBC3, and MBC5)

-### Tested games (no noticable glitches)
+## Tested games
-Most original gameboy games should run fine.
-If you find any glitches, please let me know.
+The vast majority of gameboy games should run fine with no noticeable glitches.
+If you do find any glitches, please let me know.
+I've personally played the following games using Hagemu:
-The following games have been tested:
  - Tetris
-- Dr. Mario
  - Super Mario Land
+ - Super Mario Bros Deluxe
  - Metroid II
  - Zelda: Link's Awakening
+ - Kirby's Dream Land
+ - Pokemon Red/Blue/Yellow
-- Pokemon Red, Blue, and Yellow
+ - Pokemon Gold/Silver/Crystal

+This emulator also passes many roms made to test the limits of accurate GameBoy emulation, such as
+ - Blargg's test roms (cpu_instrs, instr_timing, mem_timing, mem_timing-2, and most of dmg_sound)
+ - Matt Curie's test roms (dmg-acid2 and cgb-acid2)
+ - Mooneye's test roms (all of the MBC tests and DMA tests)

 <details>
   <summary><h3>Progress Report (click here to expand)</h3></summary>